 - Loss of consortium, and more.

-At Stephens Law Firm, PLLC, we will work diligently to make sure that your speeding accident case is valued properly.
-We won’t let insurance companies bully you into accepting less compensation than you deserve.
+At Stephens Law Firm, PLLC, attorney Jason Stephens will work diligently to make sure that your speeding accident case is valued properly.
+He won’t let insurance companies bully you into accepting less compensation than you deserve.
 How?
-By tapping into our vast financial resources and bringing in experts to help us understand the economic and non-economic impact of your injuries.
-Further, we’ll make sure we address the costs you experience today, as well as those you’ll likely see in the future.
-This comprehensive approach regularly helps us secure substantial sums for our clients.
+By tapping into his vast financial resources and bringing in experts to help him understand the economic and non-economic impact of your injuries.
+Further, he’ll make sure he addresses the costs you experience today, as well as those you’ll likely see in the future.
+This comprehensive approach regularly helps him secure substantial sums for his clients.

 How Long Do I Have to File a Lawsuit After I’m Injured in a Speeding Wreck in Texas?

-The best thing to do is to reach out to our qualified and compassionate attorneys for help.
-We can review the details of your case, determine what the statute of limitations is and when it began to run, and work to make sure that your personal injury claim is filed on time.
-We’ll handle your case from start to finish so that you can focus on getting better.
-That’s our promise to you.
+The best thing to do is to reach out to a qualified and compassionate attorney for help.
+Attorney Jason Stephens can review the details of your case, determine what the statute of limitations is and when it began to run, and work to make sure that your personal injury claim is filed on time.

 He’ll handle your case from start to finish so that you can focus on getting better.
 That’s Jason’s promise to you.

 Our Car Accident Law Firm in Fort Worth, TX Is Here For You